dehoyosb/speech/examples/common_voice/README.md

-Example using the Common Voice set from Mozilla.
+Example using the Common Voice dataset from Mozilla.
 It can be downloaded here: https://commonvoice.mozilla.org/en/datasets

 The data is mapped from 61 to 48 phonemes for training.
 For final test set evaluation the 48 phonemes are again mapped to 39.
 The phoneme mapping is the